Prescription Drug Rehabilitation & Treatment Center

 Our Solution: Full, Sustainable Recovery

-The Sanctuary’s Integrative Addiction Recoverysm program offers you a non-12 Step, holistic alcohol recovery program addressing the reasons you have not been able to live alcohol-free.
-We work with you to heal the underlying causes of addiction and to remedy the alcohol-induced effects that lead to relapse.
+The Sanctuary’s Integrative Addiction Recoverysm program offers you a non-12 Step, holistic alcohol recovery program addressing the reasons you have not been able to free of prescription drugs.
+We work with you to heal the underlying causes of addiction and to remedy the medication-induced effects that lead to relapse.
 In doing so, we offer you a full and sustainable recovery.
 We provide:

 - A Strong Clinical Component—our staff to client ratio is 1:1—virtually unheard of in addiction recovery.
 This gives you highly individualized care with far more clinical contact hours than the majority of addiction recovery centers provide.
 Additionally, individual sessions account for about 90% of your sessions and you will see two therapists per day.

 - Our Small Size–we work with no more than 7 clients at a time.
-This allows us to give you intensive and individualized attention in a highly private setting.
+This allows us to give you intensive and individualized attention in a highly private setting at our treatment center.
 It also evokes feelings of trust and connection to the staff and other clients, giving you the support and psychological safety you need to be successful.

 - Integrated, Holistic Approach–we have assembled a team of highly skilled practitioners who are well respected in their fields.
 They have expertise in many disciplines including nutrition, bodywork, acupuncture, herbalism, Energy Medicine, Functional Medicine, psychology and psychiatry.
 They work together to understand you and your needs holistically.
 They establish an ever-evolving treatment plan that is modified each and every day as you progress and your needs change.